-The conceptual view of the database may contain academic staff, general staff, casual staff etc. A mapping will need to be created where all the staff in the different categories are combined into one category for the payroll office.
-The conceptual view would include information about each staff's position, the date employment started, full-time or part-time, etc etc. This will need to be mapped to the salary level for the salary office.
+The conceptual view of the database may contain academic staff, general staff, casual staff etc. It will be needed to create a mapping where all the staff in the different categories are combined into one category for the payroll office.
+The conceptual view would include information about each staff's position, the date employment started, full-time or part-time, etc. This will need to be mapped to the salary level for the salary office.
 Also, if there is some change in the conceptual view, the external view can stay the same if the mapping is changed.

-1.3 Data Independence:
+1.4.3 Data Independence:

 For simplifying the concept of data independence, let us explain the opposite of data independence.
 Applications implemented on older systems tend to be data dependent.
-Data dependent means the way in which the data is organized in secondary storage, and the technique for accessing it, are both dictated by the requirements of the application under consideration and moreover that knowledge of that data organization and access technique is built into the application logic and code But on the other hand, in a database system, data dependence is extremely undesirable, at least for following two reasons:-
+Data dependent means the way in which the data is organized in secondary storage, and the technique for accessing it, are both dictated by the requirements of the application under consideration and moreover that knowledge of that data organization and access technique is built into the application logic and code but on the other hand, in a database system, data dependence is extremely undesirable, at least for following two reasons:-